nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold diet plans for up to the past two years (730 days) without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. Should help users as they start the application for the first time with sample data.
+5. Interface should not hinder the users' usage of the application in order to input the data they need and get the desired response.
+6. The data files should be easily modifiable by a user with a basic understanding of the JavaScript Object Notation (JSON).
+7. Errors should display vividly and differently from the rest of the normal input such that users are aware something has gone wrong.
+8. Should be easily deployable to all systems running any _mainstream OS_ once compiled executable is distributed via a release.

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 *{More to be added}*